hangnt1623/Vendor-Reliability-Assessment-for-Procurement-Optimization-using-PowerBI/README.md

 - Purchasing Product Vendor table: store information about cross-reference table mapping vendors with the products they supply
 - Purchasing Vendor table: store information about companies from whom Adventure Works Cycles purchases parts or other goods

-This project also make other table from these 5 tables, these are:
+This project also make other tables from these 5 tables, these are:
 - Product Price table: store information about product price
 - Purchase Order: store information about individual products associated with a specific purchase order & general purchase order information
 - Date: store information about the date